-This recipe really is about as easy of a roast recipe as it gets.
-You can enjoy it on its own, or you can always dress it up a bit as we do with our pot roast and gravy recipe!
+You’ll also note that I kept it pretty simple so we can enjoy it on its own.
+Feel free to dress it up a bit as I do with my pot roast and gravy recipe!

 So head on into the kitchen and let us get started, shall we?